kowainik/treap/README.md

 Efficient implementation of the implicit treap data structure.

-## What this package provides?
+## What does this package provide?

-This package implements tree-like data structure called _implicit treap_.
+This package implements a tree-like data structure called _implicit treap_.
 This data structure implements interface similar to random-access arrays, but with fast (logarithmic time complexity) `insert`/`delete`/`split`/`merge`/`take`/`drop`/`rotate` operations.
-In addition _treap_ allows you to specify and measure values of any monoids on a segment, like sum of elements or minimal element on some contiguous part of the array.
+In addition, _treap_ allows you to specify and measure values of any monoids on a segment, like a sum of elements or minimal element on some contiguous part of the array.

 ## When to use this package?

-    Use this package when you want the following operations be fast:
+Use this package when you want the following operations to be fast:

 1. Access elements by index.
 2. Insert elements by index.